List of minor biblical places: Adria

 Adria, mentioned in Acts 27:27, is a term used for "the division of the Mediterranean which lies between Sicily and Malta on the West and Crete on the East".

 Aesora

 Aesora (or Esora) is a location mentioned only in Judith 4:4.
-The Book of Judith is considered canonical by some Christians, but not by Jews and most Protestants.
+The Book of Judith is considered canonical by the Catholic and Orthodox churches, but not by Jews and most Protestants.

-The Septuagint calls it Aisora, Arasousia, Aisoraa, or Assaron, depending on the manuscript.
-The book of Judith places it between Choba and the Valley of Salem.
+The Septuagint calls the place Aisora, Arasousia, Aisoraa, or Assaron, depending on the manuscript.
+The Book of Judith places it between Choba and the Valley of Salem.
 According to Cheyne and Black (1899), the exact location is uncertain.
+It could be the same as Tel Hazor, which is mentioned in the Book of Joshua; or at an As[h]er-Michmethath (Joshua 16:6) which Blessed Anne Catherine Emmerich and the Bordeaux Pilgrim place at modern Tayasir.

 Aetan

 Aetan appears in the Septuagint version of the Book of Joshua.

 Ahava

-Ahava is the name of a canal or river mentioned in the Book of Ezra.
-The location is unknown.
-Albert Barnes says it was both a town and a river.
+Ahava is the name of a canal or river mentioned in the Book of Ezra, where Ezra and the latter group of returning exiles assembled before travelling to Jerusalem.
+Its location is unknown.
+The equivalent text in the Greek 1 Esdras refers to "the river Theras".

+Albert Barnes says that it was both a town and a river.

 Almon

 Almon is a location mentioned in Joshua 21:18 given to the Kohathites, and thought to be near the modern Israeli settlement at Almon, Mateh Binyamin in the West Bank.